NCAS-CMS/cfa-conventions/source/cfa.md

 * Names the integer-valued variable containing the indices of each fragment along the fragment dimensions.
 For each fragment, this variable stores the zero-based index of its position along each fragment dimension.
-Therefore, the variable requires one extra trailing dimension whose size is equal to the number of fragment dimensions.
+Therefore, the `index` variable requires one extra trailing dimension whose size is equal to the number of fragment dimensions.

 `location`